simple-p/simplep/README.md

 ## Demo-Centric User Stories

 #### General Functions

-* [x] User can search for tasks or projects they participate in
+* [ ] User can search for tasks or projects they participate in.

 #### Dashboard

-* [x] User can see a list of project tasks that passed the due date
+* [ ] User can see a list of project tasks that passed the due date.
-* [x] User can see a list of tasks
+* [ ] User can see a list of tasks.

 #### Team

-* [x] An user belongs to a Team
+* [ ] An user belongs to a Team.
-* [x] An user can belongs to many teams
+* [ ] An user can belongs to many teams.

 #### Users

-* [x] User can sign up for the service with Name, Email & Password
+* [ ] User can sign up for the service with Name, Email & Password.
-* [x] User can login using an email and password.
+* [ ] User can login using an email and password.
-* [x] User can create a project
+* [ ] User can create a project.

 #### Projects

-* [x] After logging in, the user is taken to a page that has a list of projects sorted in descending chronological order (newest projects at top), a “New Projects” link
+* [ ] After logging in, the user is taken to a page that has a list of projects sorted in descending chronological order (newest projects at top), a “New Projects” link.
-* [x] User can add tasks to the project it participate in
+* [ ] User can add tasks to the project it participate in.
-* [x] User can have different views to view his tasks: Show All Tasks, Show Completed Tasks, Completed Tasks This Week...etc
+* [ ] User can have different views to view his tasks: Show All Tasks, Show Completed Tasks, Completed Tasks This Week...etc

 #### Tasks

-* [x] Only project members can view the project tasks
+* [ ] Only project members can view the project tasks.
-* [x] A task has only one “Owner” and can have many “Followers”
+* [ ] A task has only one “Owner” and can have many “Followers”.
-* [x] Users can mark the task completed
+* [ ] Users can mark the task completed.
-* [x] Users can create, update or delete subtasks
+* [ ] Users can create, update or delete subtasks.
-* [x] Users can leave/edit/delete comments on the task
+* [ ] Users can leave/edit/delete comments on the task.
-* [x] Users can set a due date for the task
+* [ ] Users can set a due date for the task.
-* [x] Tasks out-of-date will be showed as red
+* [ ] Tasks out-of-date will be showed as red.
-* [x] Users can edit the tasks
+* [ ] Users can edit the tasks.
-* [x] User can “Like” other’s tasks
+* [ ] User can “Like” other’s tasks.

 #### Conversation

-* [x] A coversation belongs to a team
+* [ ] A coversation belongs to a team.
-* [x] User can send message to the team
+* [ ] User can send message to the team.
-* [x] User can send private message to other members
+* [ ] User can send private message to other members.

 #### Reporting

-* [x] User can see a calendar of tasks due date
+* [ ] User can see a calendar of tasks due date.

 ## License

-    Copyright [2016] [Khac Thanh]
+    Copyright [2016] [1000 Dollars Project Team]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.